brandonfiebiger/NoteTaker/README.md

 # NoteTaker

-Project made with React on the front-end and AWS API Gateway, AWS Lambda and DynamoDB on the backend.
+Project made with React on the front-end and the Serverless.js configuration structure with AWS API Gateway, AWS Lambda and DynamoDB on the backend.

 ## Site is live!